BitInByte/.dotfiles/README.md

 It's more as a workaround that could be a feature in the future to integrate it with the core nvim lsp but for now, formatter.nvim is the solution.

+## Rust
+In order to work with rust lsp, we need to install rls and we need to always bootstrap a new project with the help of cargo

 ## Ranger

 In order for ranger to work properly, we need to install a couple of dependencies.
 This will be applied for kitty terminal.